avocado-framework-tests/avocado-misc-tests/io/net/ethtool_test.py.data/README.txt

-action_elapse  -   Specify action elapse for those arguments that need it. host-IP        -   Specify host-IP for ip configuration. netmask        -   specify netmask for ip configuration.
+action_elapse  -   Specify action elapse for those arguments that need it. host-IP        -   Specify host-IP for ip configuration. netmask        -   specify netmask for ip configuration. hbond          -   Specify if the test is run on hbond or regular interface ping_count     -   Mention the ping count required for ping test